Disneyland Day 2!!! Get excited.

 So we walked over to Snow White’s Scary Adventures.
 5 minute wait.
 Score.

-Since they took this one out of WDW a while ago, it’s been a really long time since we rode this one.
+Since they took it out of WDW a while ago, it’s been a really long time since we rode this one.
 And you know what?
 She really did have some scary adventures.
 I can see why Myles was so scared of this ride when he was younger.

 Having not ridden it yet (and with it actually not being temporarily closed at the moment) we definitely wanted to check out the Storybook Land Canal Boats.